GeoGS3D: Single-view 3D Reconstruction via Geometric-aware Diffusion Model and Gaussian Splatting: Experiments

-As mentioned in \cref{Sec:Acceleration}, we propose to use the Gaussian Divergent Significance (GDS) measure to further regularize the split and clone process.
-As demonstrated in \cref{tab:threshold}, this strategy has significantly reduced the optimization time while not sacrificing the reconstruction quality, leading to at most 15$\times$ faster convergence speed when compared with the original split and clone operation proposed in \cite{gaussiansplatting}.
+\paragraph{Acceleration of the optimization} As mentioned in Section~\ref{sec:gds}, we propose to use the Gaussian Divergent Significance (GDS) metric to further regularize the split and clone process. \autoref{tab:ablation-gds} demonstrates that this strategy has significantly reduced the optimization time while not sacrificing the reconstruction quality.
+Selecting the threshold carefully, our method leads to at most 15$\times$ faster convergence speed when compared with the original split and clone operation proposed in \citet{gaussiansplatting}.